MicrosoftDocs/bot-docs/articles/rest-api/bot-framework-rest-direct-line-1-1-concepts.md

 You can enable communication between your bot and your own client application by using the Direct Line API.

 > [!IMPORTANT]
 > This article introduces key concepts in Direct Line API 1.1 and provides information about relevant developer resources.
-If you are creating a new connection between your client application and bot, use [Direct Line API 3.0](bot-framework-rest-direct-line-3-0-concepts.md) instead.
+If you're creating a new connection between your client application and bot, use [Direct Line API 3.0](bot-framework-rest-direct-line-3-0-concepts.md) instead.

 ## Authentication